-The bill allows for the following sales or transfers of property to be exempt from the right of first refusal: to a family member or trust with family member as beneficiary (legally recognized - spouse, first cousin, child, etc.); to, if wholly owned by seller, a partnership, LLC, or corporation; pursuant to a will, descent, or interstate distribution; pursuant to an action in eminent domain; to the state or to a local government; pursuant to a court order; between joint tenants or tenants in common; qualifying properties for which a preexisting agreement giving a ROFR to a third party at the time the bill goes into effect.
+The bill allows for the following sales or transfers of property to be exempt from the right of first refusal: to a family member or trust with family member as beneficiary (legally recognized - spouse, first cousin, child, etc.); to, if wholly owned by seller, a partnership, LLC, or corporation; pursuant to a will, descent, or interstate distribution; pursuant to an action in eminent domain; to the state or to a local government; pursuant to a court order; to a not-for-profit mission-driven affordable housing provider who has provided notice of intent to purchase, has a history of developing affordable housing, and commits to providing a majority of units below market rate; between joint tenants or tenants in common; qualifying properties for which a preexisting agreement giving a ROFR to a third party at the time the bill goes into effect.
+As amended, any qualifying properties for which the first Certificate of Occupancy was issued within thirty years prior to the date of a triggering event are also exempt.

-As requested by the Land Title Association of Colorado and amended, if a court finds that a residential seller has made a misrepresentation in its affidavit certifying that it has complied with relevant requirements, the sole remedy available is against the residential seller.
+If a court finds that a residential seller has made a misrepresentation in its affidavit certifying that it has complied with relevant requirements, the sole remedy available is against the residential seller.
 Additionally, if a court finds that a residential seller or third-party buyer has entered into an agreement with the local government to provide long-term housing and violates that agreement, the court shall award a penalty of not less than \$50,000 or an amount equal to 30% of the purchase of listing price, whichever is greater.